 Colorado also participated in another Lumina project, Best Practices in Statewide Articulation and Transfer Systems, which seeks to develop a deeper understanding of how states coordinate their articulation and transfer programs for students who move from two-year to four-year institutions, focusing on strategies that increase access to and success in higher education.

 Colorado attended a 2009 meeting organized by WICHE and the Sullivan Alliance aimed at improving the production of graduates in high-demand health-related fields.

-The Colorado Department of Higher Education, Colorado State University, Colorado State University-Pueblo, and Metropolitan State College are members of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in resource sharing.
+Colorado State University-Pueblo and Metropolitan State College are members of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in resource sharing.
 The 2011 Forum meeting was held in Fort Collins.
-Another WICHE initiative, the Western Alliance for Community College Academic Leaders, brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
+The Western Alliance for Community College Academic Leaders brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
 The Colorado Community College System office and the 13 community college campuses are members.

 Technology.
 Several Colorado colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET),a membership cooperative that accelerates the adoption of effective practices and policies to advance excellence in technology-enhanced teaching and learning in higher education.
 In 2012 Rhonda Epper, assistant provost at the Colorado Community College System, won WCET’s Richard Jonsen Award for her contributions to the e-learning community.
 Denver was the host city for the 2011 WCET annual conference, a four-day event that drew some 400 attendees from across the country.